 - Bone loss and osteoporosis

 - Musculoskeletal symptoms

-The quality of life of a survivor depends on how well their physical and psychological needs are taken care of.
+The quality of life of a breast cancer survivor depends on how well their physical and psychological needs are taken care of.
 Most importantly, it is essential to understand many of the concerns can be relieved.
 Effective coping requires: